OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 ## Happy deployments to all, and to all a good night!

-As you can see, Octopus had a terrific year and we can't wait to keep helping software teams with complex deployments.
+As you can see, Octopus had a terrific year, and we can't wait to keep helping software teams with complex deployments in 2024.

 Just a reminder that staff at Octopus take a well-earned rest over the holidays.
 Fret not, [we'll still be available to support you](https://octopus.com/support) if needed.